ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 > Due to ESP8266 RAM limitations, the python modules for this project need to be included in the flashed firmware in frozen bytecode

-There also appears to be issues with the mutual [TLS](https://github.com/micropython/micropython/issues/2781).
+There also appears to be issues with [TLS](https://github.com/micropython/micropython/issues/2781).
 It looks like MicroPython is useful but it is probably not suitable for this AWS proof of concept.
 Perhaps there is something better for AWS integration.

 # MongooseOS - The King